Cloud-Blaze/ai-context-vault/README.md

 > _A browser extension to easily manage, store, and inject custom context into AI chat interfaces (ChatGPT, Claude, DeepSeek Web, etc.).
 Built for productivity, clarity, and never repeating yourself._

+## 🤯 Why AI Always Forgets (and Why Context Vault Had to Exist)

+Most people don’t realize it, but every time you start a new message in ChatGPT or any LLM...

+> You are speaking to **amnesia.**

+Even if the UI shows a long scroll of previous chats, the model itself only sees a **partial window of memory** — a recent slice called the **context window** (measured in tokens).

+### 🔬 The Hidden Limit: Token Windows

+Large Language Models don’t have infinite memory.
+They operate on **tokens**, and every interaction you have is tokenized like this:

+- Your current message → tokens
+- The last few replies → tokens
+- System messages and prompts → tokens
+- The model's own response → more tokens

+A model like GPT-4-turbo might support 128,000 tokens (~300 pages of text).
+That seems huge... until you realize how fast it fills up.

+Once that window is full, the oldest messages are dropped.

+Not by you.

+By **necessity.**

+---

+### 🧠 The Myth of Memory

+Chat UIs show you every past exchange.
+But LLMs don’t “remember” them.
+They don’t “know” what you said 2 weeks ago — unless:

+- It’s reloaded into context
+- You manually re-injected it
+- You’re paying for pro features with special memory layers

+But even then, OpenAI can delete messages.
+Claude doesn’t remember old threads.
+DeepSeek, Gemini, Perplexity — all of them are **stateless** by default.

+The only memory they have is the one **you control**.

+---

+### 🛡️ Enter: AI Context Vault

+**AI Context Vault** was born from this need:

+> To reclaim the timeline.
+To preserve your mind dumps.
+> To remember what the machine was never built to hold.

+Every time you highlight, bookmark, or annotate a key idea, you’re **outsmarting the amnesia**.

+Every time you inject context, you’re **restoring narrative power.**

 ---

 # 📹 Learn More By Watching